gradiuscypher/bitcraft-planner/README.md

 Crafting planner for Bitcraft Online

 # Feedback
-- Buildings are not loading?
+- Buildings/Cargo are not loading?

+# Working on
+- Clean up TODO
 - Provide filters for items (tiers, completed, future - filter by related skills of your character)
 - highlight items that are crafted vs gathered in the project list?
 - can we cache ingredients locally so it doesnt have to query everything? set an expiration

-# Working on
-- Clean up TODO
 - Link character to Discord account by saying something in chat?
 - Asset list, asset search
 - Crafting recommendations for your Claim - eg: does someone need an upgrade to their tool?